The Best Small-Business Accounting Software 2019

 - Email receipts to a unique Shoeboxed address.

 Consider AccountEdge Pro if you’re looking for a subscription-free small-business accounting solution.
-The software is a full-service, double-entry accounting software for Mac or Windows desktop or laptop computers and includes invoices, payments, purchases, payroll, and inventory.
-The software also syncs with the AccountEdge Mobile app for iOS, so you can manage your accounting details on the go.
+This full-service, double-entry accounting software includes invoices, payments, purchases, payroll, and inventory.
 AccountEdge Pro requires a one-time fee only, with the basic software priced at $149, and you start with a 30-day trial.

 OneUp accounting software is used for invoicing, creating purchase orders, and tracking inventory.
 However, it’s not a good choice for small businesses that need payroll capabilities.
 Furthermore, if you’re a Mac user, you’re out of luck.
-Yet another drawback?
-The one-user Self plan for $9 per month doesn’t include customer support.
-In the plus column, they do offer a 30-day free trial period.
+Like Zoho, OneUp offers customer relationship management (CRM) features; it also helps automate inventory for year-end accounts.
+Pricing for one user starts at $9.

 Still confused by financing and accounting software?
-To clear things up, we’ve answered a few of the most commonly asked questions about accounting apps.
+To clear things up, we’ve answered a few of the most commonly asked questions about accounting software.

 Do I really need financial reporting for my small business?